jpsm83/health/documentation/n8n/mediaContext.md

 - Do NOT make up false information
 - Do NOT change the core meaning or context

+**CRITICAL YEAR REFERENCE REQUIREMENTS:**
+- **DO NOT include generic year references** in image descriptions (e.g., "in 2026", "this year", "last year", "as of 2024")
+- **Image descriptions must be reusable across any year** - they should not become outdated due to year references
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
+- **Use timeless language** in descriptions - focus on the visual elements and concepts rather than time-specific references

 **FOR WOMEN'S WELLNESS TOPICS (intimate life, intimate wellness, relationships, personal wellness):**
 - Create appropriate, educational, and empowering images suitable for a women's spot app
 - Focus on education, empowerment, and wellness, NOT explicit content